SruthiKorembathe/CICDImplementation/Home.md

 ### Documenting your REST API calls

-Start with these two pages in your wiki to document REST endpoints and JSON content, and edit as needed:
+For documenting your REST endpoints and JSON content, start with these two pages, and then rename/edit:

 * [[Template REST API]] &mdash; document your REST endpoints
 * [[Template JSON Models]] &mdash; document your JSON payloads